dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

 modprobe nvme
 modprobe nvme_tcp
 ```
+- The NVMe modules may not be available after a node reboot.
+Loading the modules at startup is recommended.

 **Requirements for NVMeFC**
 - NVMeFC Zoning of the Host Bus Adapters (HBAs) to the Fibre Channel port must be done.